jtristan/CS1_2022/Homework/HW5/readme.md

 Some things to note:<br>

 <ul>
-<li> You are starting off with empty Python files this time!
+<li> You are starting off with empty Python.
 You will choose how to structure the code that reads in the input (as per the problem specification), computes the solution, and prints <b>only</b> the solution.
   <ul>
   <li> Your program should be designed to read input line-by-line from a .txt file, as discussed in class and in the problem statement.
   <li> Your program should print the solution to the problem, and nothing else.